Wintellect/MSLearn/Introduction to Python/includes/5-functions.md

 	    print_airport(airport)
 	```

 	What advantages are there to factoring this single line of code out into a function?
 Is it possible to define the function in such a way that it accepts parameters specifying the widths of the columns?
-Would default parameters be useful in this regard so callers use the default column widths without specifying those widths in each call?
+Would default parameters be useful in this regard so callers could opt to use default column widths without specifying those widths in each call?

 - Write a function that determines which U.S. state has the most airports
 - Write a function that determines which U.S. city has the most airports